KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks a localized ``KeyboardLayoutProvider`` for every locale in your license, and automatically injects them into the ``KeyboardLayout/StandardProvider`` when a valid license key is registered.
+[KeyboardKit Pro][Pro] unlocks a localized ``KeyboardLayoutService`` for every locale in your license, which are injected as localized services into the main ``Keyboard/Services/calloutService`` when a valid license is registered.

 KeyboardKit Pro also unlocks more standard input sets, like QWERTZ and AZERTY, adds more capabilities to the ``KeyboardLayout`` and in general makes it a lot easier to work with layouts